 There is no Zakat on personal properties but if you have a car for rent, you have to give Zakat from its earnings, not from the value of the property.
 If you are a dealer of real estate property, houses you own will be your commodity and you give Zakat on their total value.
 If you build a residential complex, selling some units and renting others, then the money you receive for the parts you sell is liable to Zakah at the rate of 2.5% on the day you receive the money.

 How to Calculate Zakat:

-If your personal wealth and the reserves you own, are more than the nisab amount; you must give Zakat.
+If your personal wealth and the reserves you own, are more than the nisab amount; you must give Zakat and you must know how to calculate zakat on reserve.
 Nisab is the cut-off amount.
 If your personal wealth is below the nisab amount you are subjected to Zakat.
 It is advised to use either the current market price of gold or silver to calculate nisab because of prices of these materials tend to fluctuate.
-Just choose the rate of any these of two.
+Just choose the rate of any of these of two.
 The nisab is the cash equivalent of 3 ounces/87.48 grams of gold or 21 ounces/612.36 grams of silver.

-Zakat is meant to be used specifically for the betterment of people in need, disasters, crisis, and sufferings.
+Zakat is meant to be used specifically for the betterment of people in need, in disasters, crises, and suffering.
 With Zakat money basic life provisions like food, water, clothing, medicine, and shelter can be provided to them or for their families.
 Zakat can also be given to Relief Aid agencies so that they can use them to provide aid to these people.